Create and convert a source content group map

 That's all you'll need to get your final

 AppxContentGroupMap.xml ready for your app!
-There's still more to do before your app is fully ready for the Windows Store.
+There's still more to do before your app is fully ready for the Microsoft Store.
 For more information on the complete process of adding UWP App Streaming Install to your app, check out this blog post.